 (2) before the defendant enters a plea of guilty.

-The plea agreement shall be shown as filed, and if its contents indicate that the prosecuting attorney anticipates that the defendant intends to enter a plea of guilty to a felony charge, the court shall order the presentence report required by IC XX-XX-X-X and may hear evidence on the plea agreement.
+The plea agreement shall be shown as filed, and if its contents indicate that the prosecuting attorney anticipates that the defendant intends to enter a plea of guilty to a felony charge, the court shall order the presentence report required by IC 35-38-1-8 and may hear evidence on the plea agreement.

 In Bartzis, supra, the Third District of this court reached a contrary conclusion.
 Relying on the rule that trial courts are bound by the terms of accepted agreements, the Bartzis court held that the trial court in that case had erroneously rescinded its acceptance of a plea agreement after it received the presentence report and heard testimony of the victim’s mother.
 In Bartzis, however, the court did not take into account the full statutory framework of IND.
 CODE 35-35-3.
 Having done so in this case, we are persuaded our decision more fully comports with the language and underlying rationale of IND.
 CODE 35-35-3 than does the decision in Bartzis, and we disagree with that decision.
 We of course do not question Bartzis to the extent that case reaffirmed the rule that IND.
 CODE 35-35-3-3(d) binds trial courts to the terms of plea agreements they accept.

-*1071 Applying the above reasoning to the case at bar, the trial court was clearly without power to accept Reffett's plea agreement before it received and considered the presentence report of August 12, 1988.
+*1071 Applying the above reasoning to the case at bar, the trial court was clearly without power to accept Reffett’s plea agreement before it received and considered the pre-sentence report of August 12, 1988.
 Accordingly, its acceptance of the agreement on August 11, 1988 was a nullity.
 Its subsequent acceptance of the second plea agreement on December 23, 1988 was valid and binding, not only on the trial court, but on the State and Reffett as well.

 II.
 Invited Error

-There is another reason the judgment should stand.
-Reffett freely entered into the second plea agreement, an action he was not required to take.
-He thus waived any claim of error in the trial court's refusal of the first agreement.
-Moreover, assuming arguendo the trial court erred in refusing the first plea agreement, Reffett invited the continuation of that error by entering into the second agreement.
-This is so because if, as Reffett contends, the trial court was bound by the first agreement, it was error for the trial court to accept the second agreement.
+the trial court erred in refusing the first plea agreement, Reffett invited the continuation of that error by entering into the second agreement.
+This is so because if, as Ref-fett contends, the trial court was bound by the first agreement, it was error for the trial court to accept the second agreement.
 Reversible error does not exist when the complaining party invites that error.
-Lacy v.
-State (1982), Ind., 438 N.E.2d 968.

 CONCLUSION